 As the manager of equity advancement at Indianapolis Public Schools, Shonterrio Harris leads the strategic execution of the district’s racial equity initiatives.
 He has also served the district in multiple capacities, formerly as special assistant to the governance team and as a 4th-grade teacher at Ralph Waldo Emerson School 58 and Avondale Meadows Academy.

-Chief of Staff, Denver Public Schools, Colorado
+Senior Manager, District Strategy, Denver Public Schools, Colorado

 Director of Equity and Access, Memphis City/Shelby County Schools, Tennessee

 As the director of equity and access in Memphis City/Shelby County Schools (MCSCS), Michael Lowe works alongside instructional leaders to think systemically but act locally on behalf of the historically underserved scholars of Memphis, Tennessee.
 An equity walkthrough tool has been embraced and used through his equity work to develop teachers and create a sense of belonging for all.
 Prior to his role as director of equity and access, Lowe served as director of leadership development for MCSCS.
 He began his career as a 5th-grade mathematics teacher in Memphis, Tennessee, with Shelby County Schools.

 Vice President of Teaching & Learning, Alliance College-Ready Public Schools, Los Angeles, California

 As the vice president of teaching and learning at Alliance College-Ready Public Schools in Los Angeles, Jesse Melgares and his team work to help translate the science of learning into classroom practices across the system through curricular supports, assessments, instructional blocks, coaching, and PDs.
 Prior to his role, Melgares served in a variety of capacities including a teacher, school administrator, and a director of math.

 Executive Director of Strategic Initiatives, Caddo Parish Public Schools, Shreveport, Louisiana